TableBuilder is an online tool which allows you to create tables, graphs and maps using Census data.

 The ABS collects and makes available statistics covering the economy, people, health, environment & energy, regions and industry.

 The Census of Population and Housing is conducted every 5 years by the Australian Bureau of Statistics (ABS).
 It collects basic demographic and socio-economic data on Australia.
-It is "crucial to communities, private institutions and all levels of government when planning infrastructure, community services and facilities...federal funding arrangements to the states and territories, including allocation of GST revenue, are also based on Census information" (Australian Bureau of Statistics, 2011).
+It is used by all levels of government, communities and private institutions when planning infrastructure, community services and facilities.

 Besides counting every individual in Australia, the Census provides data on the age and sex structure of the population, birthplace, religion, educational attainment, marital status, family type, income distribution, the labour force, type and size of dwellings, price/rental of dwellings and nature of occupancy.